Halcyon905/pacman_ssd/README.md

 - Java Swing

 ## Installing and Running the Game

-Getting this game up and running is a breeze!
-You've got two options to get the game files: either clone the repository or download it as a ZIP file.
+There are two options to get the game files: either clone the repository or download it as a ZIP file.

 ### Cloning the Repository

-If you're comfortable using a terminal, here's how you can clone the repository:

 1. Fire up your terminal.
 2. Execute the following command to clone this repository into a directory of your choice: